-Connecting While Apart: Undergraduate Process Group is geared towards undergraduate students experiencing social isolation and other challenges brought on by the current global pandemic (e.g., adjusting to remote learning; losing activities, internships, etc.).
-The group provides a safe, confidential space for students to find a sense of connection and shared understanding as well as an opportunity to learn from others’ experiences.
+Reflecting Retrievers: Undergraduate Student Process Group provides a safe, confidential space for students to find a sense of connection and shared understanding as well as an opportunity to learn from others’ experiences.
 Members will also learn how to make new relationships and/or improve existing ones.
 The ultimate goal is for members to gain greater self-knowledge and develop more meaningful connections with friends, family, partners, etc. The group requires a semester-long commitment.

-Connecting While Apart: Graduate Student Support Group is geared towards students in masters’ and doctoral programs.
-It requires a semester-long commitment to allow group members to develop a sense of safety, trust, and group cohesion.
-This group is designed to provide a safe and confidential environment for graduate students to discuss the stress and challenges they’re facing being in grad school during the current global pandemic.
-Members will also gain support for managing loneliness and social isolation, as well as other relational concerns and personal difficulties they may be experiencing.
+Reflecting Retrievers: Graduate Student Process Group is a semester-long group geared towards students in masters’ and doctoral programs.
+This group is designed to provide a safe and confidential environment for graduate students to discuss the stress and challenges they’re facing being in grad school.
+Members will also have space to process relational concerns and personal difficulties they may be experiencing.
 We hope that the group cultivates deep and meaningful conversations and contributes to group members’ emotional wellbeing.

-UMBC Self-Help Book Club is a new and exciting group geared towards book lovers and students that value and crave self-reflection.
-“Quiet: The Power of Introverts in a World that Can’t Stop Talking” by Susan Cain has been selected as our Spring 2021 book.
+Introvert Empowerment Discussion Group is a new and exciting group geared towards book lovers and students that value and crave self-reflection.
 Ever been shamed for being “too shy”?
 Ever wonder why it can be so natural to talk one on one with a good friend, but feel super exhausted in group situations?
-“Quiet” aims to reframe the way you see the introvert vs extrovert spectrum, and empower you to be a proud introvert!
+This group aims to reframe the way you see the introvert vs extrovert spectrum, and empower you to be a proud introvert!
+“Quiet: The Power of Introverts in a World that Can’t Stop Talking” by Susan Cain will serve as a foundation, so be prepared to read chapters in between sessions!
 The group will be moderated by Sam Chan, LCSW-C using questions that both challenge and support students.
 This group runs for 6 weeks.

 Facilitator: Sam L Chan, LCSW-C (He/Him/His)